 When first glancing at the issues regarding athletes exposing their bodies to substances, many people assume that they’re taking illegal performance enhancing drugs (PEDs).
 In reality, the issue lies in drugs like marijuana, unprescribed pills, and cocaine.
 F&M and other colleges have seen their athletes mistreat their bodies and disrespect their teams and the sport they play with such behaviors.

 After speaking with several athletes on campus regarding the new drug testing policy, many have the same simple question: Why?
 Many wonder why F&M is implementing a system that is only expected of Division I programs, and they are absolutely right to raise these questions.

 These drugs and paraphernalia do not do a single thing to benefit an athlete’s performance.
 No athlete is cheating by doing this.
 Instead, the drugs harm their bodies and cause the athletes to perform at a lower standard than they would without them.
-Illegal substances harm every aspect of an athlete, and represent an image that is harmful to him or her, and of course an image that is malicious to the college itself.
+According to Legacy Healing Center, these illegal substances harm every aspect of an athlete, and represent an image that is harmful to him or her, and of course an image that is malicious to the college itself.

 Whether you love them or not, sports are a huge component of not only American culture, but also culture around the world.
 Athletes are constantly placed in the spotlight, and have the ability to be the face of a city, country, and of course, a school.
 F&M has been and will always be an institution that takes great pride in its reputation of being a hard working environment where students respect themselves and those around them.

 The Diplomats may not have as big of a name as the massive state programs, but their actions still go a long way.
 If F&M athletes are partaking in activities that are harmful to themselves, they’re indirectly harming the school.
 This drug rehab center says , if F&M allows its athletes to continue these behaviors without finding a constructive and fair way to end them, it would inevitably lose its reputation as a highly-regarded institution.